34 Weeks Pregnant: A Guide to Your Discharge

 She’s sleeping, sucking and slurping (drinking gulps of amniotic fluid flavored with whatever you just ate)!
 A thick, waxy layer of cream cheese-like vernix is smeared all over her body.
 She’ll shed most of that before the birth, but preemies often come out coated with it.
 This covering protects her skin—imagine if you were in a bathtub for 9 months! —and offers antimicrobial benefits after birth.

-34 Weeks Pregnant: S’up with Your Bod?
+34 Weeks Pregnant: About Your Body

 You’re getting close to the finish line!